Wedding planning guide | What to do now you’re engaged

 So you’ve just got engaged, now what to do… Plan your wedding obviously!

 You’ve said yes and you’re about to plan the beginning of the future of your lives together – Exciting times!
-Save this wedding planning post so you can come back to it again and again as this engagement guide is going to be your new best friend!
+Save this wedding planning guide so you can come back to it again and again as this engagement guide is going to be your new best friend!

 You’re there, you’re finally wedding planning woo!
 You’ve thought about this moment for some time, it’s finally arrived and damn what a feeling; you’ve finally got a ring on your finger, Eeek!
 You’re probably feeling a little overwhelmed about what to do next, it’s one of the best parts of your lives.